NBA Live 09

 NBA Live 09, sometimes called NBA Live 2009, is the 2008 installment in the NBA Live series, developed and published by Electronic Arts.
 The original release date was October 7, 2008.
 The game features Tony Parker of the San Antonio Spurs on the cover in most markets.
 The Wii version of the game, developed by HB Studios, is titled NBA Live 09 All-Play and launched under EA Sports' new All-Play brand exclusive to the platform.
-This was the final NBA Live game released for the Wii as well as the final game in the series to be generally available on a Nintendo platform.
+This was the final NBA Live game to be released for the Wii as well as the final game in the series to be generally available on a Nintendo platform and the last for the PlayStation 2.

 Cover

 While Parker appears on the cover in the US and most international markets, some international versions feature players from those areas: